Scope creep (and why it’s not as evil as you think)

 - I think it’s fine if some requirements, even those initially considered to be necessary, do not get built because others end up being prioritised above them.

-- I also think it’s all right, if, after build begins, some time is spent on experimenting.
+- I also think it’s all right, if, after the build begins, some time is spent on experimenting.

 And, when I say the above items are okay, I mean that it’s all right for everyone, clients included.